Adult, High School

 Our Academic Transfer programs enable students to transfer credits earned at Centralia College to four-year institutions.
 The Associate in Arts (AA), the Associate in Liberal Arts (ALA), and the Associate in Science (AS) degree programs are courses of study planned in cooperation with most four-year colleges and universities in the state of Washington.
 We also have partnerships programs with some 4-year universities.

-Our Bachelor of Applied Science in Management degree program is designed for working professionals to earn a four-year degree, and prepare for entry or promotion into management positions in a wide range of business and industry.
-Offered in a hybrid format with a two-year and three-year track, each course meets one time each week in the classroom.
+Check out our Bachelor of Applied Science (BAS) programs.
+Our BAS–Management program is designed for working professionals to earn a 4-year degree and prepare for entry or promotion into management positions in a wide range of business and industry.
+Our BAS–Diesel program gives you the training and education in advanced diesel technologies that surpasses industry standards and helps you develop skills for a career in management within the diesel industry.

 Our Workforce Education professional and technical programs prepare students for employment in an occupational field.
 Students may earn an Associate in Technical Arts (ATA) or an Associate in Applied Science, Transfer (AAS-T) degree or a Certificate of Proficiency.